PipedreamHQ/pipedream/docs/docs/event-histories/README.md

 # Event History

-Monitor all workflow events and their stace traces in one centralized view under the [**Event History**](https://pipedream.com/event-history) section in the dashboard.
+Monitor all workflow events and their stack traces in one centralized view under the [**Event History**](https://pipedream.com/event-history) section in the dashboard.

 Within the **Event History**, you'll be able to filter your events by workflow, execution status, within a specific time range.

-This includes events in progress for time time visibility into the health of your workflows.
+This includes events in progress for real-time visibility into the health of your workflows.

 ::: tip This feature is in beta